trueos/pcbsd/src-qt5/docs/controlpanel.rst

    until this setting is changed again in Login Manager.

 The "Remote login" tab, shown in :numref:`Figure %s: Configuring Remote Login <login3>`, is used to enable a remote user to connect to a desktop session using
-`VNC <https://en.wikipedia.org/wiki/Virtual_Network_Computing>`_.
+:wikipedia:`Virtual Network Computing` (VNC).
 Check the "Enable Remote Desktop (VNC)" box to enable this service.
 When you click "Apply", you will be prompted for your password as well as the remote login password to use for the VNC session.
 Reboot in order to activate the VNC service over port 5900.
 You will also need to open TCP port 5900 using :ref:`Firewall Manager`.
 You can test the connection using the "vnc" option of KRDC (shown in :numref:`Figure %s: Creating a Connection Using KRDC <krdc1>`) or from another VNC client.